One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Subgroups of one-dimensional algebraic groups

 \begin{prop} Let $K$ be a model of ACVF.
-Let $E$ be an elliptic curve over $K$ given by a given Weierstrass equation with coefficients in $O$.
+Let $E$ be an elliptic curve over $K$ given by a given Weierstrass equation with coefficients in $\Oval$.

-If $X\subset E_0$ is a type-definable subgroup then it is equal to $E_0$ or it is a small intersection of groups which are finite extensions of groups of the form $E_r$ or $E_r^{-}$. \end{prop} \begin{proof} The proof is the same as the one in Proposition \ref{acvf-mult}, using the map in Lemma \ref{filtration-elliptic}. \end{proof}
+If $X\subset E_0$ is a type-definable subgroup then it is equal to $E_0$ or it is a small intersection of groups which are finite extensions of groups of the form $E_r$ or $E_r^{-}$. \end{prop} \begin{proof} The proof is similar to the one in Proposition \ref{acvf-mult}.